ktheticdev/BadWDSD/README.md

 Simply reinstall firmware normally, then use **Install qCFW** with updated files on USB again.
 No need to do anything else

+**When updating files on USB, delete whole qcfw folder first.
+Don't overwrite or it may causes problem.**

 # Go back to OFW using PUP method (Recommended)

 Always use this method when possible.
 Simply reinstall firmware as normal.
 No extra steps required.